deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/hf_accelerate.md

 LMI's HuggingFace Accelerate supports most models that are supported by HuggingFace Transformers.

-For text-generation models (i.e. `*ForCausalLM`, `*LMHeadModel`, and `ForConditionalGeneration` architectures), LMI provides continuous batching support.
-This significantly increases throughput compared to the base Transformers and Accelerate library implementations, and is the recommended operating mode for such models.

-For non text-generation models, LMI will create the model via the Transformers [`pipeline`](https://huggingface.co/docs/transformers/en/main_classes/pipelines) API.
-These models are not compatible with continuous batching, and have not been extensively tested with LMI.

 The set of supported tasks in LMI, and corresponding model architectures are:

 * text-generation (`*ForCausalLM`, `*LMHeadModel`)